That-Dev-Girl-Archives/jhalabi.com-old/books/index.md

 Book | Thoughts | Date Read
 ---- | ---- | ----
+**Are You There God?
+It's Me, Margaret.** <br> _Judy Blume_ | Hey 2020.
+This is embarassing, but it's been almost a year since I've read a grown up book.
+I decided to start with an "easy" one.
+Loved it.
+I wish I read it sooner. <span class='fa fa-heart'></span> | December
 **Bad Blood: Secrets and Lies in a Silicon Valley Startup** <br> _John Carreyrou_ | This book made me so angry, but I could not put it down.
 Definitely worth the read if you have any interest in startup culture, healthcare, and what not to do. <span class='fa fa-heart'></span> | January

 <div id="books-2019" class="book-anchor">&nbsp;</div>